-With President’s Day coming up on the third Monday in February, schools around the United States will be teaching young learners the history of America’s leaders.
+With President’s Day being celebrated in February, schools around the United States will be teaching young learners the history of America’s leaders.
 If you’ve ever learned about the founding of the USA, you have heard of George Washington, the man who is given the title of “First President” of the USA.
 However, the true history is a bit more nuanced.

 Should we be teaching the history of the American presidency differently?
 Keep reading to learn about the presidents that history books have erased.

 A Country at War in Need of a Leader

 The system of government we know today took a long time to establish.
 With wars, treaties, and endless conferences, the running of a new democracy was complicated.